Tulsa, Oklahoma: 20th century

+In an article in the June 1957 issue of Reader's Digest, Daniel Longwell named Tulsa "America's Most Beautiful City" for, as Goble described in 1997, "its landscaped airport" and "gaily decorated public buildings" among other architecture.

 For the rest of the mid-20th century, the city had a master plan to construct parks, churches, museums, rose gardens, improved infrastructure, and increased national advertising.
-The Spavinaw Dam, built during this era to accommodate the city's water needs, was considered one of the largest public works projects of the era.
+In 1962, Tulsa County voters approved expansions of the county's libraries and a 1.9-mill library levy.

+Thanks to companies providing supplies ranging from paper clips to heavy machinery to aircraft manufacturers, Tulsa had the most manufacturing jobs in Oklahoma by the early 1970s.

 A national recession greatly affected the city's economy in 1982, as areas of Texas and Oklahoma heavily dependent on oil suffered the freefall in gas prices due to a glut, and a mass exodus of oil industries.
 Tulsa, heavily dependent on the oil industry, was one of the hardest-hit cities by the fall of oil prices.
 By 1992, the state's economy had fully recovered, but leaders worked to expand into sectors unrelated to oil and energy.

 21st century

 In 2003, the "Vision 2025" program was approved by voters, to enhance and revitalize Tulsa's infrastructure and tourism industry.
 The keystone project of the initiative, the BOK Center, was designed to be a home for the city's minor league hockey and arena football teams, as well as a venue for major concerts and conventions.
 The multi-purpose arena, designed by famed architect Cesar Pelli, broke ground in 2005 and was opened on August 30, 2008.

 In July 2020 the Supreme Court ruled in McGirt v.
 Oklahoma that as it pertains to criminal law much of eastern Oklahoma, including Tulsa, remains as Native American lands.
 Specifically, prosecution of crimes by Native Americans on these lands falls into the jurisdiction of the tribal courts and federal judiciary under the Major Crimes Act, rather than Oklahoma's courts.
+The Supreme Court further clarified the scope of tribal jurisdiction in Oklahoma v.
+Castro-Huerta, finding that regarding crimes committed by non-Native Americans on native lands, federal and state courts would hold joint jurisdiction.